n-of-one/attack_vector_2/features/features/scripts/effects.md

 ## Capabilities
 - Configured with a duration to subtract from the countdown
-- Only works if a reset timer is already active
+- Only has an effect if a reset timer is already active, otherwise does nothing

 ---